SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 28
 >1.
 Consider a database table, Emails, which has the attributes First Name and Email ID.
 Given N rows of data simulating the Emails table, print an alphabetically-ordered list of people whose email address ends in @gmail.com.
 ### Day29
->1.Given set S={1,2,3,...N}.
+>1.
+Given set S={1,2,3,...N}.
 Find two integers, A and B (where A<B), from set S such that the value of A&B is the maximum possible and also less than a given integer, K. In this case, & represents the bitwise AND operator.